NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/run/README.md

 ## Introduction

 The `run` tool can be used to convert models, run inference, and compare results across frameworks.
-It can also generate a Python script that uses the Polygraphy Python API to do the same.
+With the `--gen-script` option, it can also generate a Python script that uses the Polygraphy Python API to do the same.

 ## Usage